rust-lang/rustc-dev-guide/src/diagnostics/error-guaranteed.md

 * It does _not_ convey information about the _kind_ of error.
 For example, the error may be due (indirectly) to an ICE.
-Thus, you should not rely on `ErrorGuaranteed` in deciding whether to emit an error or what kind of error to emit.
+Thus, you should not rely on `ErrorGuaranteed` when deciding whether to emit an error, or what kind of error to emit.

-* `ErrorGuaranteed` should not be used to indicated that a compilation _will emit_ an error in the future.
+* `ErrorGuaranteed` should not be used to indicate that a compilation _will emit_ an error in the future.
 It should be used to indicate that an error _has already been_ emitted -- that is, the [`emit()`][emit] function has already been called.
 For example, if we detect that a future part of the